Zul'jin Abilities and Strategy

 Zul'jin launches a massive axe into the air that drops on the targeted area, dealing 330 (+4% per level) damage plus bonus damage the lower his Health is.

-Guillotine provides Zul'jin some of the strongest single ability damage in the game as its damage will be increased dramatically should Zul'jin be low on Health when it is cast.
-Although the target area of its cast is relatively small, Guillotine can be upgraded at Level 20 with Buzzsaw to have a pretty sizable area-of-effect allowing it to easily strike multiple enemy Heroes.
-There is a slight delay in the time from when Guillotine is cast to when it will strike so enemy movement will need to be traced and the ability will need to be cast accordingly.
-Guillotine is best used in unison with some form of hard crowd-control, as to ensure it will strike its intended target(s).
-Here is a quick list of some great abilities to pair up with Guillotine (there are many more crowd-control abilities out there as well that will get the job done just as well):
+Guillotine provides Zul'jin some of the strongest single Ability damage in the game as its damage will be increased dramatically should Zul'jin be low on Health when it is cast.
+Although the target area of its cast is relatively small, Guillotine can be upgraded at Level 20 with Buzzsaw to have a pretty sizable area of effect allowing it to easily strike multiple enemy Heroes.
+There is a slight delay in the time from when Guillotine is cast to when it will strike so enemy movement will need to be traced and the Ability will need to be cast accordingly.
+Guillotine is best used in unison with some form of crowd-control (for example Powerslide by E.T.C.), as to ensure it will strike its intended target(s).

 - Cooldown: 30 seconds